Michele Carey: Personal life

 Carey was briefly married to her son's (her only child) father in 1961.
 She was married again in the early 1970s to the man who would adopt her son.
 She was also briefly married in the early 1990s to a businessman in New Mexico.
 Carey's last marriage was with businessman Fred G. Strebel in 1999, and she resided with him in Hillsborough and Rancho Mirage.
 Strebel died on December 28, 2011.

+Later life and retirement

+Following her final film appearance in In the Shadow of Kilimanjaro (1986), Carey withdrew from acting and relocated to New Mexico in the 1990s, where she operated an antique store and briefly married a businessman.
+After marrying Fred G. Strebel in 1999, she returned to California, residing in Hillsborough and Rancho Mirage.

+Carey established a successful second career in real estate, buying and renovating properties in Beverly Hills, Hollywood Hills, and Malibu with partner Deryl L. Nation.
+She also worked as a real estate agent and became known as one of the top agents along the California coast between San Diego and Los Angeles.
+Despite her business success, she notably never referenced her Hollywood career or film work with clients.

+After the September 11 attacks in 2001, Carey refused to fly and would instead drive sixteen hours from Newport Beach to Fort Collins, Colorado to visit her aging parents.
+She continued making this solo drive well into her seventies, despite concerns from family and friends.
+While maintaining lifelong friendships with Hollywood figures, including actor Earl Holliman, Carey lived privately and continued receiving fan mail from around the world until her death.

 Death

 Carey died at the age of 76 on November 21, 2018, of natural causes in Newport Beach, California.
 Her father, who had been the oldest living NCAA wrestling champion, died earlier the same year, and her mother had died in 2016.
 Her son Kevin Troy Schwanke also died before her.